terwer/siyuan-plugin-custom-slug/README.md

 ## Core Features
 - **Auto Alias**: Generate three by default, English, Pinyin and Pinyin initials
-  - 1 Automatically generate an alias of `English translation` + `hash` and save it in the `custom-slug` property.
+  - 1 Automatically generate an alias of `English translation` + `hash` and save it in `name` and `custom-slug` attributes.
-  - 2 Automatically generate an alias of `pinyin` + `hash` and save it in the `custom-pinyin` property.
+  - 2 Automatically generate the alias of `pinyin` + `hash` and save it in the `alias` property.
-  - 2 Automatically generate an alias of `Pinyin initials` + `hash` and save it in the `custom-nicknames` property.
+  - 2 Automatically generate an alias of `Pinyin initials` + `hash` and save it in the `alias` property.

-  Note 1: Use the `custom-slug` key for saving, which is compatible with the `siyuan-plugin-publisher` plugin.
+  Note 1: An additional `custom-slug` key is saved for compatibility with the `siyuan-plugin-publisher` plugin.

   Note 2: The purpose of hash is to prevent duplicate aliases of two documents.
 Just like in reality, if you call two people with the same name, who will agree, haha, right?

-- **Support configuration**: In the right-click menu, you can customize other aliases and save them in the `custom-nicknames` attribute, and separate them from the aliases automatically generated above with commas `,` in English
+- **Support viewing**: In the right-click menu, you can view and modify the naming and alias of the current setting

 ## FAQ

 * Q1: What is the origin of this plugin?

   A1: Refer to [Automatically add pinyin as aliases to new files](https://github.com/siyuan-note/siyuan/issues/8396).
 If the alias is automatically generated, after the alias search is enabled, the efficiency can be greatly improved.
-Because, you think, if you type an English character or pinyin, it will be quickly than Chinese characters, right?
+Because, you think, typing an English character or pinyin must be faster than Chinese characters, right?

 * Q2: Can it be automatically generated when creating a new document?